Academic Handbook Admissions

 Application Procedure

-1. Applications to full time undergraduate degree programmes are submitted through Universities & Colleges Admissions Service (UCAS), Common App, and the University’s direct application form.
+1. Applications to full time undergraduate degree programmes are submitted through the Universities & Colleges Admissions Service (UCAS), Common App, and the University’s direct application form.

 2. Applications made via UCAS are bound by the rules, regulations and deadlines published by UCAS.
 Applicants who submit their application via Common App or the University direct application form will be required to consent to their data being shared with UCAS as part of the University’s contract with UCAS.

-3. Applications to full-time and part-time postgraduate degree programmes are submitted through the University’s direct application form.
+3. Applications to full-time and part-time postgraduate taught degree programmes are submitted through the University’s direct application form.

 4. Under the Data Protection Act 2018, the University will only communicate with the applicant directly unless consent is given in writing to speak to a nominated contact.